 Did you know there are approximately 10,000 adult surgeries performed at RUH each year?
 Every surgery has a patient story not unlike mine.
 It may be your story, a family member’s or a friend.

-Your donation will ensure RUH will be ready for patients like me.
+Your donation to the Mission Possible: Operation New O.R.
+Campaign will ensure RUH will be ready for patients like me.
 Today, I am asking that you help advance the future of surgery at RUH.
 Your generous donation will work towards replacing and revitalizing the 42-year-old operating rooms at Saskatchewan’s busiest hospital, bringing the technology into the future.
 Your gift will mean you and your family will have access to the most advanced surgical equipment available in Saskatchewan.
 This much needed update will ensure our surgeons have the space, equipment and technology needed to save your life.
 This upgrade of the aging infrastructure will allow for shorter wait times and a safer environment for surgeons, their teams and most importantly patients.

 Your gift will ensure surgeons at Royal University Hospital are ready to save lives.
 Maybe even yours.
 Thank you.